xKhronoz/OCI-NSG-Python-Script/README.md

 Oracle Cloud Infrastructure (OCI) NSG Python Script is a script that will create a NSG & associated Security Rules in OCI.

-It was created to allow for easy creation of NSGs for use with Cloudflare's [IP Lists](https://www.cloudflare.com/ips/) in mind for my own use, but could be adapted to do more than just for Cloudflare's IP Lists.
+It was created to allow for easy creation of NSGs for use with Cloudflare's [IP Lists](https://www.cloudflare.com/ips/) in mind, but could be adapted to do more than just for Cloudflare's IP Lists.
 Of couse you could also use `Terraform` to perform this automations as well, but I like python 🐍 more.

 The script can currently create a NSG with the following rules: